necatiarslan/aws-access-vscode-extension/README.md

 - SSO credentials from token cache
 - Web identity token credentials
 - Shared credentials and config ini files
+    - The shared credentials file on Linux, Unix, and macOS: ~/.aws/credentials
+    - The shared credentials file on Windows: C:\Users\USER_NAME\.aws\credentials
 - The EC2/ECS Instance Metadata Service

 The default credential provider will invoke one provider at a time and only continue to the next if no credentials have been located.
 For example, if the process finds values defined via the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables, the files at ~/.aws/credentials and ~/.aws/config will not be read, nor will any messages be sent to the Instance Metadata Service.